Montoya/foxtales-guide/README.md

-# Secret Writers' Club
+# FoxTales Guide

-This guide will help you start writing your own interactive stories.
-First, a ground rule: we do not talk about the Secret Writers' Club &mdash; it's a secret!
-Do not share or cast any URLs until the Secret Writers' Club is closed.
-Your discretion will be greatly appreciated.
 You are the first wave of writers invited to try out FoxTales, a brand-new interactive story builder.
 You will soon be creating and sharing your own interactive stories, like miniature text games, with your Farcaster followers!

 Read on to learn all about it...